 This is because there plugins is hardly any pre-selection.
 To add a booking system (hotel room) to WooCommerce, you have the choice between the official plugin the plugin of Tyche's software and 4 other alternatives.
 For a layman the selection means a lot of hard work.

-Which areas can be outsourced most easily if you have no technical expertise yourself?
-Or if the online shop is to be operated next to the actual retail shop?
+Which areas are easiest to outsource if you don't have any technical expertise yourself?
+Or if the online shop is to be operated alongside the actual retail store?

-The business model in eCommerce consists of the main areas of purchasing, logistics, marketing and sales - supported by the software across the board.
+The eCommerce business model consists of the main areas of purchasing, logistics, marketing and sales - supported all the way by software.
 These core areas of the business model should be managed in-house, but their subordinate tasks can be outsourced.

-A few examples: No shop operator should take care of thathosting , the backups, the updates, the testing and the data recovery (in case of a case).
+A few examples: No shop operator should take care of hosting, backups, updates, testing and data recovery (in the event of a disaster) themselves.
 These tasks can be outsourced for 50 to 150 euros per month.
-Or you can choose WooCommerce managed hosting with good support.
+Or you can opt for WordPress hosting or specialised WooCommerce managed hosting with good support.

 The logistics - storage, shipping, returns - can be handled by Amazon's warehouses (Amazon FBA).
-Or through logistics start-ups like ODC.
-Also the purchase planning has not to be done on call, by feeling or by excel sheet for a long time.
+Or by logistics startups like ODC.
+Shopping planning no longer has to be done on demand, by feel or by Excel spreadsheet.

-Software such as Inventory-Planner automatically sounds the alarm, makes purchasing suggestions and can even order automatically.
-Even most of the work in marketing and sales can be outsourced: website optimization, development and implementation of marketing strategies, reporting or work on advertising campaigns are suitable for this.
+Software such as Inventory-Planner automatically raises alarms, makes purchasing suggestions and can even order automatically.
+Even most of the work in marketing and sales can be outsourced: the optimization of the website, the development and implementation of marketing strategies, the reporting or the work on advertising campaigns are suitable for this.

-I offer our customers always offers two options: The strategic support of marketing or the strategic-operational takeover.
-In the first variant, we work out the strategy together with the client and support the implementation and control, in the second variant we take over the whole strategy.
+I always offer our clients two options: The strategic support of the marketing or the strategic-operational takeover.
+In the first variant, we develop the strategy together with the customer and support the implementation and control, in the second variant, we take over completely.